-Baseline Selling is a consultative sales approach that covers the sales process from prospecting to closing.
-It’s designed to overcome the difficulties of learning more complicated sales methods.
+Baseline Selling is a consultative selling approach that covers the sales process from prospecting to closing.
+It’s designed to overcome the difficulties of learning more advanced sales methodologies and sales techniques.

 This approach is easy to memorize and apply, as it’s based on the natural course of the conversation rather than a sequence of sales tactics.

-In this article, we’ll describe consultative selling, break down the stages of Baseline Selling, and detail the benefits of this sales approach.
+In this guide, we’ll describe Baseline Selling, break down its stages, and detail the benefits of this sales approach for modern sales professionals.

 What is Baseline Selling?